things to do in Antigua Guatemala

 24. Go on a Guided Historical Walking Tour

 Although I love walking around Antigua and drinking in the sights, it’d be a much richer experience to learn more of the history.
-Although I haven’t gone on a walking tour yet, I’d like to do this next time I have an out-of-country friend visiting.
-Reading about the ruins in books isn’t the same as hearing the stories of a place while you’re standing in ancient courtyards with a guide telling stories.
+I haven’t gone on a walking tour yet, but I’d like to do this next time I have an out-of-country friend visiting.

 This Viator walking tour has great reviews, and (at the time of writing this) only costs 21 USD.